Radiation - pelvis - discharge

-When you have radiation treatment for cancer, your body goes through some changes.
+When you have radiation treatment for cancer, your body goes through changes.

-Woman may have:
+Women may have:

 Both men and women may lose interest in sex.

-When you have radiation treatment, a health care provider draws colored markings on your skin.
+When you have radiation treatment, colored markings are drawn on your skin.
 Do not remove them.
 These show where to aim the radiation.
 If they come off, do not redraw them.
-Tell your doctor if they come off.
-These must stay there until your treatments are done.
+Tell your doctor instead.

-Take care of the treatment area:
+Take care of the treatment area.

-Tell your doctor or nurse if you have any break or opening in your skin.
+Tell your doctor or nurse if you have any breaks or openings in your skin.

-Do not take a laxative.
-Drink plenty of liquids: 8 to10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices.
+Drink plenty of liquids: 6 to 8 cups a day.
+But avoid orange juice, grapefruit juice, and other citrus juices.

 Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
 You need to eat enough protein and calories to keep your weight up.
 Ask your doctor about liquid food supplements.
 These can help you get enough calories.

-Ask your doctor about medicine to help with diarrhea or the need to urinate often.
+Do not take a laxative.
+Ask your doctor about medicines to help with diarrhea or the need to urinate often.

-Most people who get radiation treatment begin to feel tired after a few days.
-If you feel tired:
+You may feel tired after a few days.
+If so:

-Watch out for early signs of edema.
-Tell the doctor if you have:
+Watch out for early signs of lymphedema (fluid build-up).
+Tell your doctor if you have:

 Your doctor may check your blood counts regularly, especially if the radiation treatment area on your body is large.

 D'Amico AV, Crook J, Beard CJ, et al. Radiation therapy for prostate cancer.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 104.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 104.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.